jnodes/shenbury-ai/AI-Protocol-Technical-Paper.md

 ### **AI Protocol Technical Paper**

-### **The Dynasty X AI-Powered Provenance Protocol**
+### **The Shenbury AI-Powered Provenance Protocol**

-Date: October 27, 2025 Author: Dynasty X Core Development Team
+Date: October 27, 2025 Author: Shenbury Core Development Team
 Status: DRAFT v1.0

 ### **Abstract**

-The Dynasty X AI-Powered Provenance Protocol introduces a decentralized, multi-agent AI system for the cryptographic-grade object verification of high-value cultural artifacts.
+The Shenbury AI-Powered Provenance Protocol introduces a decentralized, multi-agent AI system for the cryptographic-grade object verification of high-value cultural artifacts.
 The primary challenge in the multi-billion dollar art market is information asymmetry and the opacity of provenance, which constrains liquidity and trust.
 Our protocol solves this by fusing a resilient, self-contained AI stack with an immutable on-chain ledger.

 This system is built on a "zero-cost" framework that runs locally with no external dependencies, eliminating API fees and ensuring data privacy.
 It leverages a stack of proprietary NPX libraries—including AgentDB for high-speed vector storage, ReasoningBank for autonomous closed-loop learning, and claude-flow for swarm coordination—to create self-contained, learning agents.
 These agents autonomously analyze, verify, and reach a consensus on an artifact's authenticity, with the final verification hash logged immutably on the Ethereum blockchain.